kupferco/shopping/proxy-server/README.md

   Verify `.env` files are correctly updated.
 - **WebSocket Issues**:
   Check the `API_URL` in the client matches the proxy server address.

----

-## Contribution Guidelines

-Feel free to contribute by submitting pull requests for bug fixes or enhancements.
-Ensure code adheres to the existing style and includes relevant documentation updates.

----

-This README reflects the current state of the proxy server and its services.
-For additional details or questions, contact the project maintainers.